Taq Kasra

-Tāq Kasrā (طاق كسرى), also transcribed as Taq-i Kisra or Taq-e Kesra (طاق کسری, romanized: tâğe kasrâ) or Ayvān-e Kesrā (ایوان خسرو, meaning Iwan of Khosrow) are the remains of a Sasanian-era Persian monument, dated to c. the 3rd to 6th centuries, which is sometimes called the Arch of Ctesiphon.
+Tāq Kasrā (طاق كسرى), also transcribed as Taq-i Kisra or Taq-e Kesra (طاق کسری) or Ayvān-e Kesrā (ایوان خسرو) are the remains of a Sasanian-era Persian monument, dated to c. the 3rd to 6th centuries, which is sometimes called the Arch of Ctesiphon.
 It is located near the modern town of Salman Pak, Iraq.
 It was the facade of the main palace in Ctesiphon, and is the only visible remaining structure of the ancient capital city.
 The archway is considered a landmark in the history of architecture, and is the second largest single-span vault of unreinforced brickwork in the world after the Gavmishan Bridge in Iran.

 History

 The exact time of the structure's construction is not known with certainty.
-Some historians believe it was constructed under Shapur I who ruled Sassanian Persia from 242 to 272 AD and some other believe that construction possibly began during the reign of Anushiruwan the Just (Khosrow I) after a campaign against the Byzantines in 540 AD.
-The arched iwan hall, open on the facade side, was about 37 meters high, 26 meters across and 50 meters long, the largest man-made, free standing vault constructed until modern times.
+Some historians believe it was constructed under Shapur I who ruled Sasanian Persia from 242 to 272 AD while others believe that construction possibly began during the reign of Khosrow I after a campaign against the Byzantines in 540 AD.
+The arched iwan hall, open on the facade side, was about 37 m high, 26 m across and 50 m long, the largest man-made, free standing vault constructed until modern times.

 The arch was part of the imperial palace complex.
 The throne room—presumably under or behind the arch—was more than 30 m (110 ft) high and covered an area 24 m (80 ft) wide by 48 m (160 ft) long.
-The top of the arch is about 1 meter thick while the walls at the base are up to 7 meters thick.
+The top of the arch is about 1 m thick while the walls at the base are up to 7 meters thick.
 The catenary arch was built without centring.
 In order to make this possible a number of techniques were used.
 The bricks were laid about 18 degrees from the vertical which allowed them to be partially supported by the rear wall during construction.
 The quick drying cement used as mortar allowed the fresh bricks to be quickly supported by those that were previously laid.